-Ever wonder what’s the difference is between fermenting and rotting food?
+Ever wonder what is the difference is between fermenting and rotting food?

 Rotting is an uncontrolled act of a food decomposing.
 Dangerous bacteria take over the food in question, breaking it down to a dangerous and foul state.
 Rotting kills the food.

 Fermenting is just the opposite.
-Fermentation is a controlled process that creates an environment in which the food is placed; when done correctly, beneficial bacteria are produced that discourage the growth of harmful bacteria allowing you to eat it well past its usual shelf life.
+Fermentation is a controlled process that creates an environment in which the food is placed (jar, crock…); when done correctly, beneficial bacteria are produced that discourage the growth of harmful bacteria allowing you to eat it well past its usual shelf life.

 Break it down.